abdelrahman-esmat/Paint-brush-/README.md

 ```
 javac -d . paint.java
 ```
-To recomplie the java file.
+To recompile the java file.

 <p align="right">(<a href="#top">back to top</a>)</p>